0xAX/linux-insides/interrupts/interrupts-9.md

 }
 ```

-In the beginning of the `tasketl_action` function, we disable interrupts for the local processor with the help of the `local_irq_disable` macro (you can read about this macro in the second [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-2.html) of this chapter).
+In the beginning of the `tasklet_action` function, we disable interrupts for the local processor with the help of the `local_irq_disable` macro (you can read about this macro in the second [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-2.html) of this chapter).
 In the next step, we take a head of the list that contains tasklets with normal priority and set this per-cpu list to `NULL` because all tasklets must be executed in a generally way.
-After this we enable interrupts for the local processor and go through the list of taklets in the loop.
+After this we enable interrupts for the local processor and go through the list of tasklets in the loop.
 In every iteration of the loop we call the `tasklet_trylock` function for the given tasklet that updates state of the given tasklet on `TASKLET_STATE_RUN`:

 ```C
 static inline int tasklet_trylock(struct tasklet_struct *t)